Reaksoft/docs-2.4.4/sources/deployment/updating.md

 effected replacing the `war` file.
 These are installed using `yum` or `apt-get` command.

-##Checking the version of installed Gluu CE server.
+##Check version of installed Gluu CE server.
 - Version of the server can be found from the name of the installed home Gluu directory
 - Below the other way to verify versions of the installed CE server.